JSSL Singapore: Sports

-In March 2018, JSSL Singapore and local Singapore Premier League (previously known as S-League) side Tampines Rovers FC officially announced a partnership to create pathways for talented youth players for professional development.
+In March 2018, JSSL and local Singapore Premier League club Tampines Rovers officially announced a partnership to create pathways for talented youth players for professional development.
 The agreement, initially set to last for three years until 2021, saw JSSL Singapore coordinate youth development programmes for Tampines Rovers and feed promising talents into the professional side's youth setup.
 In addition, JSSL Singapore also provided full scholarships to 60 local youth players between 6 and 14 years old to cover the costs of participation at the academy's programme for a year.

+In 2022, JSSL and Tampines Rovers formed a JSSL Tampines Rovers women's team to compete in the Women's Premier League, starting from the 2023 season.